007chiragshah/tucana/Architecture_Overview.md

  9. **Istio**:

-  - We are using istio in our infra to encrypt the communication between service to service by enabling the mTLS (mutual TLS) protocol, where authentication required from both the end which makes communication more secured.
+  - Central Hub uses istio in our infra to encrypt the communication between service to service by enabling the mTLS (mutual TLS) protocol, where authentication required from both the end which makes communication more secured.
   - We used istio for this becaue it provides a great features like advanced traffice management, secured communication using mTLS protocol, supports both kubernetes and VM-based environment, more flexible for large scale and multi node cluster.